 Ark Burlington Danes Academy is part of Ark Schools - a leading education charity and one of the country’s top-performing academy operators.
 Ark is non-denominational and does not make any profit from running its schools.

-Ark’s relationship with the Secretary of State is set out in the master funding agreement.
-There are also supplemental funding agreements for each individual school in the network, including Ark Burlington Danes Academy.
+Ark’s relationship with the Secretary of State is set out in the Master Funding Agreement.
+There are also supplemental funding agreements for each individual school in the network, including Ark Burlington Danes.

 Ark Burlington Danes Academy’s LGB is made up as follows:

 - Six to 10 members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area